react4j/react4j/docs/_docs/arez_best_practices.md

 Arez and React4j is such a powerful combination that many of the best practices that you use when building a React4j application no longer make sense after you integrate Arez.
 However this section will try to give some helpful suggestions that simplify your development experience.

+### UI state should be modelled with Arez Observable State

+Often applications start by just modelling the application domain classes as observable state.
+So an application has observable entities to model `Employee`, `Sale`, `Customer` etc. However it is extremely useful to model user interface state such as which tab is visible, the current application place or route, whether a button is visible etc. using observable state.
+This provides a single, unified mechanism for reacting to changes and updating the user interface.

+In an ideal world, we should be able to persist the arez observable state, relaunch the web page and load the observable state and the application should appear just as it was before the relaunch.

+The question often arises, when should you use React4j component level state.
+In most cases this state is no longer necessary however it sometimes makes sense to use it if:

+* The component would otherwise be a generic component and need not extend `ReactArezComponent` otherwise.
+* The state never needs to be shared with any other component.